andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 ### Exceptions list to catch

-Multiple exception classes can be specified in the `rescue` operator:
+Within the `rescue` operator, it is possible to specify multiple exception classes:

 ```ruby
 begin